- Copy Machine and Office Supplies

 - Each semester, the accompanist fee will cover one master class performance, one directed listening performance, and a jury performance per student.

-- The accompanist fee will not cover any other rehearsal or performance time, such as preparation for master class, juries, directed listening, auditions, or makeup lessons needed because of cancelled lessons.
+- The accompanist fee will not cover any other rehearsal or performance time, such as preparation for master classes, juries, directed listening, auditions, or makeup lessons needed because of canceled lessons.
 Accompaniment for a missed lesson (for which arrangements have been made at least 24 hours in advance with the instructor) would be covered.

 - It will be the sole responsibility of the individual student to consult with the voice faculty to secure an approved accompanist for his/her voice lessons (normally by the first week of classes), master class, jury, and directed listening.